Day one with the Open University Geology Society.

 |The Group looking at the Gypsum Bush.|

-Several spikes of the Giant (Barlia robertiana), Yellow Bee (Ophrys lutea) and Mirror Orchids (Ophrys speculum) were growing on the verges along with the very impressive Yellow Broomrape type plant Cistanche (Cistanche phelypaea).
+Several spikes of the Giant (Himantoglossum robertiana), Yellow Bee (Ophrys lutea) and Mirror Orchids (Ophrys speculum) were growing on the verges along with the very impressive Yellow Broomrape type plant Cistanche (Cistanche phelypaea).
 Other plants included Fagonia (Fagonia cretica), Grey-leaved Cistis (Cistus albidus), Pink Phlomis (Phlomis purpurea) and Love-in-a-mist (Nigella damascena).
-From the other side of the road there was a view down over a valley with some small crags, here I saw and heard Green Woodpecker (Pito Real / Picus viridis), Black Wheatear (Collalba Negra / Oenanthe leucura), Rock Bunting (Escribano Montesino / Emberiza cia) and Nightingale (Ruisenor Común / Luscinia megarhynchos).
+From the other side of the road there was a view down over a valley with some small crags, here I saw and heard Iberian Green Woodpecker (Pito Real / Picus sharpei), Black Wheatear (Collalba Negra / Oenanthe leucura), Rock Bunting (Escribano Montesino / Emberiza cia) and Nightingale (Ruisenor Común / Luscinia megarhynchos).

 |Rippling in layered sediments.|